Traditional Wash Basin Designs for Modern Bathrooms

 • Still looks attractive when the property is properly maintained.

-4. Hand-Painted Basins
+4. Hand-Painted Wash Basins — Art Meets Function

 Using designs from Rajasthani, Persian, or Chinese pottery, basins that are hand-painted are both useful and decorative.
 Every basin is made special with ornate floral, paisley, or ethnic patterns.
 A good tip in design is to allow the basin to be the focal point by keeping its surroundings simple.
 Place gentle lighting to make the patterns of your fabric stand out.

-The Reason They Always Stay Chic-
+Why They Always Stay Chic:

 • Every basin is unique and never exactly the same.